Otorhinolaryngology-Head & Neck Surgery

 Taylor RJ, Wahl R, Sharma PK, Bradford CR, Terrell JE, Teknos TN, Wolf GT, Chepeha DB.
 Sentinel node localization for oral cavity and oropharyngeal squamous cell carcinoma.
 Archives of Otolaryngology -- Head & Neck Surgery.
 127(8):970-4, 2001 Aug.

-Dr. Taylor is the Associate Chair of Research in the Department of Otolaryngology-Head & Neck Surgery.
-He oversees more than 20-full time personnel in a laboratory with multiple grants including 6 NIH/federal grants.
-Dr. Taylor’s lab has focused on factors impacting immuno-cytotoxicity and immune-tolerance using cancer cell lines and mouse tumor models.
-Based upon findings from his laboratory, he initiated and completed a multi-institutional clinical trial evaluating the impact of Natural Killer cells receptor polymorphisms on antibody-based therapy for HNC.
-This work has provided insight into which patient best benefit from antibody-based therapy for SCCHN.
-His lab currently collaborates with Dr. Zalzman’s lab and he has successfully established mouse models to study head and neck cancer cell immortality mechanisms and behavior using xenografts.
+His research goals are aligned with his clinical objectives: to improve the survival of patients with head and neck cancer.
+His lab has focused on factors impacting immune-cytotoxicity and immune-tolerance.
+His lab has extensive experience working with squamous cell cancer of the head and neck (SCCHN) cell lines and murine xenograft tumor models.
+Based upon findings from his laboratory, he initiated and completed a multi-institutional clinical trial evaluating the impact of NK FcγRIIIa polymorphisms on antibody-based therapy for SCCHN.
+This work has provided insight into which patients best benefit from antibody-based therapy for SCCHN.
+His lab currently has forged a collaboration with Dr. Zalzman’s lab and he has successfully established murine models to study head and neck cancer stem cell immortality mechanisms using xenografts.
+Additionally, the two labs have combined to harvest adult mesenchymal stem cells to both improve their long-term survival in culture while preserving their differentiation potential ultimately facilitating advancements for regenerative medicine .